-Since I have long been interested in math and physics (and mathematical physics), I am prone to thinking about the atmosphere as being this huge, on-going, raucous, 3-dimensional 'billiard balls game' ---- of molecules of various weights crashing into each other --- and rebounding with higher or lower velocities, related to their relative weights.
+Since I have long been interested in math and physics (and mathematical physics), I am prone to thinking about the atmosphere as being this huge, on-going, raucous, 3-dimensional 'billiard balls game' ---- of molecules of various weights crashing into each other --- and rebounding with higher or lower velocities, related to their relative weights (or masses).

-In this scenario, it seems that the heavier molecules could dominate over the lighter molecules, in the sense that the lighter molecules, when they are headed away from Earth, could be more likely to exit the Earth's 'sphere of influence'.
+In this scenario, no matter the complexity of the energy transfer process, it seems that the heavier molecules could dominate over the lighter molecules, in the sense that the lighter molecules, when they are headed away from Earth, could be more likely to exit the Earth's 'sphere of influence'.

 The lighter molecules could be more likely to head for outer space (or the moon's gravitational field --- or the sun's gravitational field --- or some planet's gravitational field) --- for example, whenever a molecular collision causes a molecule to exceed 'escape velocity' --- and the molecule manages to avoid a collision 'on its way out'.